qerub/ring-middleware-jsonp/README.md

 ### Compojure

-If you're using Compojure, make sure `wrap-json-with-padding` is placed above your site handler (should you have one).
+If you're using Compojure, make sure `wrap-json-with-padding` is placed above your site handler (if you have one).

 Example: